Maggie Simpson: Creation

-Matt Groening first conceived Maggie and the rest of the Simpson family in 1986 in the lobby of James L. Brooks's office.
+Matt Groening conceived Maggie and the rest of the Simpson family in 1986 in the lobby of James L. Brooks's office.
 Groening had been called in to pitch a series of animated shorts for The Tracey Ullman Show, and had intended to present an adaptation of his Life in Hell comic strip.
 When he realized that animating Life in Hell would require him to rescind publication rights for his life's work, Groening decided to go in another direction, and hurriedly sketched out his version of a dysfunctional family and named the characters after members of his own family.
 The baby of the family was named Maggie after Groening's youngest sister.
 Maggie then made her debut with the rest of the Simpsons family on April 19, 1987, in the short "Good Night".
 In 1989, the shorts were adapted into The Simpsons, a half-hour series that would air on the Fox Broadcasting Company.
 Maggie and the rest of the family remained the main characters on this new show.

 The entire Simpson family was designed so that they would be recognizable in silhouette.
 The family was crudely drawn, because Groening had submitted basic sketches to the animators, assuming they would clean them up; instead, they just traced over his drawings.
 Maggie's physical features are generally not used in other characters; for example, in the later seasons, no character other than Lisa shares her hairline.
 While designing Maggie and Lisa, Groening "couldn't be bothered to even think about girls' hair styles".
 At the time, Groening was primarily drawing in black and white and when designing Lisa and Maggie, he "just gave them this kind of spiky starfish hair style, not thinking that they would eventually be drawn in color".

 Groening thought that it would be funny to have a baby character that did not talk and never grew up, but was scripted to show any emotions that the scene required.
 Maggie's comedic hallmarks include her tendency to stumble and land on her face while attempting to walk, and a penchant for sucking on her pacifier, the sound of which has become the equivalent of her catchphrase and was originally created by Groening during the Tracey Ullman period.
 In the early seasons of the show, Maggie would suck her pacifier over other characters' dialogue, but this was discontinued because the producers found it too distracting.